 If we discover a need for upgraded fire alarm monitors, AIE engineers can design a system with newer technologies that could lower costs (insurance, licenses, etc.), solve important issues, and meet all codes.

-Save Lives with 24/7 Fire Alarm Monitoring Services
+24/7 Fire Protection with Commercial Fire Alarm Monitoring Services

 Now that you are aware of 24/7 monitoring requirements for fire alarms and how crucial it is to save lives, assess whether you have the proper fire protection and take steps to become NFPA compliant.
 If you are not sure or discover that you don’t have the commercial fire systems you need, AIE’s nationwide team can help.
 Contact us to discuss your fire protection system or commercial fire alarm monitoring needs today – our in-house customer care staff is available 24/7, 365.
 800-892-9863